tokamak-network/Tokamak-ZkEVM/Performance.md

 |circuitName|"schnorr_prove"|"test_transfer"|

 # 4. Concluding remark
-Proving Ether transfer is unrealistically time consuming for now, since FFT is not applied in polynomial multiplications and divisions.
-Since the prove algorithm of our protocol is ALMOST identical with the original Groth16's with the only difference in circuit parameters, we expect that the proving speed will be improved as fast as the original one, when FFT and the optimization on accessing files are applied.
+Since the computation complexity of prove algorithm of our protocol is similar to the original Groth16's, we expect that the proving speed will be improved as fast as the original one such as Mina protocol's GPU implementation.